muhammadali2981/Background-scroll-effect/README.md

 ## 🚀 Live Demo
 👉 [Click here to try it on GitHub Pages](https://muhammadali2981.github.io/window-scroll-background-effect/)
-> Replace `#` with your actual GitHub Pages link.

----

-## 📂 How It Works
-1. Open `index.html` in your browser.
-2. Scroll up and down the page.
-3. Watch the background colors or effects change smoothly as you scroll.

----

 ## 💡 Why This Project?
 This project is designed to show how **scroll events and JavaScript** can be used to enhance user experience with **interactive backgrounds**.